psychemedia/island-storynotes/piedPiperNewtown/piper_hameln_baring_gould.md

 "The ancient Wainamoinen began to sing; he raised his clear and limpid voice, and his light fingers danced over the strings of the kantele, whilst joy answered to joy, and song to song.
 Every beast of the forest and fowl of the air came about him, to listen to the sweet voice, and to taste the music of his strains.
 The wolf deserted the swamp, the bear forsook his forest lair; they ascended the hedge, and the hedge gave way.
 Then they climbed the pine, and sat on the boughs, hearkening whilst Wainamoinen intoned his joy.
 The old black-bearded monarch of the forest, and all the host of Tapio, hastened to listen.
 His wife, the brave lady of Tapiola, put on her socks of blue, and her laces of red, and ascended a hollow trunk to listen to the god.
 The eagles came down from the cloud, the falcon dropped through the air, the mew flitted from the shore, the swan forsook the limpid waves, the swift lark, the light swallow, the graceful finches perched on the shoulders of the god.
 The fair virgins of the air, the rich and gorgeous sun, the gentle beaming moon, halted, the one on the luminous vault of heaven, the other leaning on the edge of a cloud.
 There they wove with the golden shuttle and the silver comb.
 They heard the unknown voice, the sweet song of the hero.
 And the silver comb fell, the golden shuttle dropped, and the threads of their tissue were broken.
 Then came the salmon and the trout, the pike and the porpoise, fish great and small, towards the shore, listening to the sweet strains of the charmer" (Kalewala, Rune xxii.).

-In one of the heroic ballads of the Minussinchen Tartars, the wind, which is represented as a foalwhich courses round the world, finds that its master's two children, Aidôlei Mirgän and Alten Kuruptju, which I take to be the morning and evening star, are dead and buried and watched by seven warriors.
+In one of the heroic ballads of the Minussinchen Tartars, the wind, which is represented as a foal which courses round the world, finds that its master's two children, Aidôlei Mirgän and Alten Kuruptju, which I take to be the morning and evening star, are dead and buried and watched by seven warriors.
 The foal changes himself into a maiden, and comes singing to the tomb such bewitching strains that

 "All the creatures of the forest,
 All the wing'd fowl of the air,